becomposable/composableai/packages/workflow/README.md

 ### Data Fetching

-The `fetch` property of an activity definition can be used to fetch data from the Zeno platform before the activity is executed.
+The `fetch` property of an activity definition can be used to fetch data from the Composable platform before the activity is executed.
 The `fetch` property is a map of data sources.
 Each data source is defined by a JSON object that contains the following properties:

 * **type**: The type of data source.
 * **query**: A query that will be used to fetch the data.
 * **limit**: The maximum number of records to fetch.
 * **select**: A list of fields to select.

-The following example shows how to fetch a document from the Zeno platform:
+The following example shows how to fetch a document from the Composable platform:

 ```json
 {